Last Updated on May 26, 2022 by Thinkster

-Kids may find this hard to believe, but there are quite a few parents that actually enjoyed solving math word problems when they were in school.
-Story problems that were a little challenging were a welcome change from focusing on math equations.
+Kids may find this hard to believe, but quite a few parents actually enjoyed solving a or based . when they were in school.
+Maybe solving a was a welcome change from focusing on

-However, there are some parents that remember a feeling of dread when they recall math word problems.
-Sifting through words and distractors in order to extract a simple equation was enough to panic some students.
+However, some parents remember a feeling of dread when they think back to solving a .
+Sifting through words and distractors to extract a simple was panic-inducing for some students!

-Illustrations are the key to removing the abstract from word problems and making math more real.
+Illustrations are the key to removing the abstract from word problems and making a math concept more real.

 Math curricula for early elementary school do this already by encouraging younger students to draw out their answers.

-For example, if a word problem asks “Michael has three dimes, two nickels, and seven pennies; How much money does he have?”
+For a asks, “Michael has three dimes, two nickels, and seven pennies; How much money does he have?”, if

 And drawing diagrams can help older students too.